summertanks/Athena-Build/README.md

 - Modular Installation System
 - Give process transperancy and readability

-# README.md

-**Table of Contents**

-[TOCM]

-[TOC]

 # Athena-Build

 ## Introduction
 Athena Build system is(trying to be) a (mostly) hands off 'build system' to build and install custom Debian Linux distribution.
-The distinction is that  sources are build rather than using
+The distinction is that  sources are build rather than using the prepared packages.
+It is aimed to be the more transperent and flexiable version of debbootstrap and live-build.

 ## Background

 ### Linux